 First of all, I am happy to participate as a curator in such a meaningful auction.
 This auction is meaningful in many ways.
 For Sotheby’s, it is a first collaboration with a young Asian collector, and for me it is a chance to officially debut as a curator.

 In addition, it is a very significant and meaningful project to me, as in contrast to many other auctions, this auction donates a portion of the profits.
 [A portion of sale proceeds will benefit the Asian Cultural Council (ACC) to support emerging Asian artists.]
 I but also many other people, prepared this auction for one year with lots of effort.
 The attention many people will give to this project, and seeing the exhibition and participating in the sales, will make the project even greater.

 A year ago, Sotheby’s approached me with the idea.
 They were very interested in me as I am a young collector.
 During our talks I showed my intention that, for collaboration to take place, there has to be a good purpose instead of just a commercial project—then I am willing to be part of it.

 In Asia, there are a lot of talented artists who are in challenging situations.
 I wanted to do a project that can support them.
 So I started it.

 We have also heard that you are dreaming of being a gallerist.
-Should we see the Sotheby’s event as a beginning?
+Should we Sotheby’s event as a beginning?
 Or are you planning to organize a collection exhibition?

 I have a dream to establish a very small museum to share my collection, which I feel is beautiful, influential, and impressive.
 If I can share those artworks with many people and share happiness from it, I think it will be very valuable and will make me happy as a collector.